rambwani009/ML-Quant-Products/README.md

 GenAI LLM Products (Non -Quant)
 1) LLM Powered Assistant -  Your own facility assistant powered by LLM and RAG
-2) Predictive Maintanence - Upload sensor data and get instant health status of the sensor by leveraging
+2) Predictive Maintanence - Upload sensor data and get instant health status of the sensor by leveraging LLMs and RAG

 Note For Hiring Managers:  I'll make the code public for specified product for short period on request via email at rambwani009@gmail.com